Signs and symptoms of vitamin b12 deficiency

 When vitamin b12 goes too long without being treated, neurological problems can get worse.
 You see vitamin b12 is required to generate and maintain myelin, the protective sheath around nerve fibers.

-Myelin breaks down leaves nerve fibers exposed affecting their ability to transmit nerve impulses.
+Myelin breaks down and leaves nerve fibers exposed affecting their ability to transmit nerve impulses.

 This at first causes one to experience peripheral neuropathy, pins, and needles in hands and feet, and eventually muscle weakness.